getnelson/nelson/docs/src/hugo/content/documentation/contributing.md

 Nelson is integrated with [Kubernetes](https://kubernetes.io).
 You can optionally use it for development purposes, even if you do not use it in production.
 For local operation, the author proposes using [minikube](https://kubernetes.io/docs/setup/minikube/), or leverging one of the cloud-hosted solutions like [GKE](https://cloud.google.com/kubernetes-engine/), [AKE](https://azure.microsoft.com/en-us/services/kubernetes-service/) or [EKS](https://aws.amazon.com/eks/).

-As Kuberntes itself has a complicated authentication story, Nelson does not try to replicate that at all, and instead simply shells out to the `kubectl` command line application, which in turn uses the Kubernetes configuration defined by `KUBECONFIG` environment variable.
+As Kubernetes itself has a complicated authentication story, Nelson does not try to replicate that at all, and instead simply shells out to the `kubectl` command line application, which in turn uses the Kubernetes configuration defined by `KUBECONFIG` environment variable.
 In short, provided your `kubectl` is operating with the cluster you wish to use with Nelson no further external setup is required.

 To instruct Nelson to use this local Kubernetes cluster, alter the configuration at `$NELSON_HOME/etc/development/http/http.dev.cfg`: